ncsu-landscape-dynamics/rpops/README.md

 ### Version Specific

-If you want to install a specific version just change the version number.
+If you want to install a specific version or commit just change the version number or the commit number.

 ```R
 install.packages("remotes")